 He grimaced.
 “She does have quite a range.
 Especially in the high notes.”

 Again, Nestria giggled.
 “Come on, hero.”
 She circled behind him and shoved him towards the dining hall entrance.
 “Let’s get you fed.
 Can’t beat the competition on an empty stomach.”

-There were several dining halls around the tower; one for the guardians and servants, one for the young and those who tended to them, and then there was this one, which held every spellster past their teens.
+There were several dining halls around the tower; one for the guardians, one for the young and those who tended to them, and then there was this one, which held every spellster past their teens.
 The dining hall reserved for them was the biggest and, no matter how early he got here, was always packed.

 Dylan meandered through the crowd with Nestria at his side.
 Finding the end of the serving line took some shuffling, and a little negotiating, but they at last managed to get a portion of today’s breakfast; bread and cheese, neither one the least bit mouldy, and watery ale.

 Gathering their meal, they made a beeline for their usual spot near the far wall, a place they’d staked out as their own during their first years dining here.
 The wallward tables all sat a little higher than those in the middle, allowing them to see more of the room.
 They were the least draughty, too.